-Join Dana Robinson for an in-depth discussion in this video Preparing to trademark, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video Preparing to trademark, part of Understanding Intellectual Property.

 …All right, let's say you've come up with the most amazing slogan.…This is going to be company-changing.…It's going to redefine the brand.…Your boss loves it.…The marketing people love it.…Your wife and kids love it.…This is going to help establish you as the innovator of the slogan.…And what you want to know is, how do I trademark that?…Unfortunately, that's not the first question you should ask.…The first question you should ask is, can I adopt this…trademark without infringing somebody else that's a prior user of the trademark?…And this is pretty common.…